osankur/pono/README-rt.md

 - Algorithms to check rt-consistency which means checking whether a state satisfying `prop /\ (AX not prop)` is reachable.
 (The system is rt-consistent if no such state is reachable).

-Currently, this is supported within the engines BMC, IND, and IC3IA via a small variant supporting quantified properties and custom interpolators.
+Currently, this is supported either by eliminating quantifiers and then using any engine, or keeping the property quantified within engines BMC, IND, and IC3IA via a small variant supporting quantified properties and custom interpolators.

 Note that recent versions of Mathsat are not currently compatible with Pono.
 Please use version 5.6.4

+The installation script of this fork uses a fork of smt-switch with several bug fixes and support for quantifier elimination.

 ## Timed Automata
 Timed automata are encoded in the [VMT](https://vmt-lib.fbk.eu/) format as used in the nuXmv tool.
 In addition to